-I'm purchasing a new build house in Whitefield with a mortgage from Leeds Building Society.
-The sellers would not budge the amount so I negotiated £7000 of extras instead.
-The sale representative suggested that I not reveal to my lawyer about the deal as it would impact my loan with the lender.
-Is this normal?.
+I am buying my first flat in Whitefield with a mortgage from Barnsley Building Society.
+The sellers would not reduce the amount so I negotiated £7000 of extras instead.
+The property agent advised me not disclose to my solicitor about the deal as it would affect my loan with the bank.
+Should I keep quiet?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.